-Features unique to DePaul’s MPH Program include a cohort-based learning model (including admitting students once per year); integrated field work and classroom learning in the practicum and capstone course sequence; ideal for working professionals--courses are offered in the evening at the Lincoln Park Campus; students can complete the degree in two, three or four years; and professors who reflect the interdisciplinary nature of public health coming from a number of departments throughout DePaul, including anthropology, applied statistics, health sciences, management, and sociology.
-This interdisciplinary perspective prepares students to address the complexities of community health.
+Features unique to the MPH Program include a cohort-based learning model (including admitting students once per year); small class sizes; integrated field work and classroom learning in the practicum and capstone course sequence; ideal for working professionals--courses are offered in the evening; students can complete the degree in two, three or four years; and a multidisciplinary perspective that prepares students to address the complexities of community health.

 The DePaul University MPH Program is fully accredited by the Council on Education for Public Health (CEPH).